Skip to Main Content

 Thomas Jefferson to Ebenezer Hazard, February 18, 1791

-If an online resource includes a significant body of material written by or to one or more members of a founder's family that is not directed to or from the founder himself, the resource appears under a separate heading for the family member or family group.
+If an online resource includes substantial material written by or to one or more members of a founder's family, and that material is not written to or from the founder himself, the resource appears under a separate heading for the family member or family group.

 Some materials are available by subscription only, and are so designated.
 They can be consulted onsite at the Library of Congress.